-Tax revenues would plummet by \$900 million or more (Table 2) from the loss of capital gains tax revenues alone.
+greater share of tax revenue.
+Tax revenues would plummet by \$900 million or more (Table 2).
 The state would face, as it has in the past, an enormous budget shortfall requiring drastic cuts but potentially of an even greater magnitude.

-As a result of these revenue collapses, in 2010 the state limited the amount of capital gains tax revenues in the operating budget by requiring that excess collections be deposited into the state's Stabilization Fund.
-Rating agencies cited this policy change as a reason to upgrade the state's credit rating but in 2017, the state's failure to comply with this policy caused a downgrade.
-More recently, that agency acknowledged state efforts to return to the policy of depositing excess capital gains tax revenues into the Stabilization Fund and not to support the operating budget.
+As a result of these revenue collapses, in 2010 the state chose to limit the amount of capital gains tax revenues that could be used in the operating budget by requiring that excess collections be deposited into the state's Stabilization Fund.
+Rating agencies cited this policy change as a reason to upgrade the state's credit rating and, more recently, noted the state's failure to comply with this policy as a worrisome trend.

-Since capital gains tax revenues comprise a significant portion of the projected \$1.9 billion increase in tax revenues, should this proposal pass, the state will face a difficult choice: abide by the statutory threshold and limit the amount of capital gains tax revenues used for the operating budget while improving reserves; or, appropriate all capital gains tax revenues and ignore lessons from the previous two recessions while subjecting the state to a potential downgrade from credit rating agencies.
+Since capital gains tax revenues comprise a significant portion of the projected \$1.9 billion increase in tax revenues from the ballot initiative, should this measure pass, the state will face a difficult choice: abide by the statutory threshold and limit the amount of capital gains tax revenues used for the operating budget while improving reserves; or, appropriate all capital gains tax revenues and ignore lessons from the previous two recessions while subjecting the state to a potential downgrade from credit rating agencies.